 In less than 6 minutes, Sebastian Wernicke presents the power of numbers.
 Aptly titled “LIES, DAMN LIES AND STATISTICS” this is a discourse in how to use numbers.
 One of my teachers used to say that if you tortured numbers long enough, they would say whatever you wanted them to.
 And this TED Talk takes it one step further: presenting numbers in an attractive way is equally important in getting your message across (no matter how spurious the associations may be!).

 One of the earliest posts on this blog was a Harry Potter movie review.
 So it is only fitting that with the final installment of the Harry Potter octology set to release in a few days, the Pottermaniacs like me are getting worked up and to celebrate that spirit, I decided to log in this post.
 And just in case you are too much of a Muggle, here is a snap of Golpalott’s Third Law a bit of background knowledge that you might be needing to just hit the right note with this particular post:

 While the couch potatoes will be thinking of this one:

 My high school Biology teacher remains one of the most influential people in my life.
 He was not only a teacher of the Life Sciences, but also, of the science of life.
 And today marks the completion of a year since he passed away.
-As I stumble through one of the most difficult phases of […]

 So you thought that science communication was all droll and boring lectures by nerdy looking professors who spout big words which work better than any sleeping pills man has made till date?
 Well, I am sure your fears had been dispelled by the awesome ZDoggMD and crew.
 I was also limited to his brand of awesomeness, until, cruising around the interwebs, I stumbled onto the … Continue reading At-Taq of the Clones: @ZDoggMD Beware!